 - Even a former Minister of State for External Affairs has been accused of sexual harassment by no less than ten women journalists.

 - In the immediate aftermath of this development, women have been venting out their experiences and the trauma, mostly on social media like Twitter and Facebook.

-- The testimonies mostly come from the film industry and the mainstream media, and include both workplace and private spaces.
+- The testimonies mostly come from the film industry and the mainstream media and include both work and private spaces.